vegaprotocol/specs/interface/0000-WALL-wallet.md

 When seeking to reduce risk of compromise I...
 - can create multiple wallets
 - can switch between wallets
-- can delete wallets
+- can delete a wallet
 - can change wallet name
 - can change wallet passphrase
-- can get the recovery phrase for a wallet (at any time not just creation)
+- `NOTYET` can get the recovery phrase for a wallet (at any time not just creation)

 ## App settings (Not sure if this needs AC?)
 - Link or lock a key to a given network